ska-telescope/ska-mid-dish-manager/docs/src/user_guide/abort.rst

 .. warning::
     An ongoing STOW can be interrupted if Abort is triggered.
-SetStowMode can be requ again to resume STOW movement.
-STOW is primarily a SAFETY request is the user's responsibility to avoid unintended consequences by issuing Abort.
+SetStowMode can be requested again to resume STOW movement.
+STOW is primarily a SAFETY request is the user's responsibility to avoid unintended consequences.

 .. _documentation: https://developer.skao.int/projects/ska-tango-base/en/latest/concepts/long-running-commands.html
 .. _abort documentation: https://confluence.skatelescope.org/x/cMiJEQ